-- 1. Gain proficiency in various algorithms of 2D Computer graphics and trend their use in various real-life systems. - 2.
-Enhance the perspective of Modern computer system with modelling, analysis and interpretation of 3D visual information. - 3.
-Able to understand different forms of Multimedia and gain knowledge about Audio and Video - 4.
-Able to understand the Networks used for Multimedia and to communicate with Multimedia Applications. - 5.
-Able to design and implement a number of Multimedia Applications and to do Research in Multimedia Industry.
+- 1. Understand the various algorithms of 2D Computer graphics. - 2.
+Infer the 3D graphics modelling technology. - 3.
+Understand different forms of Multimedia and gain knowledge about Audio and Video. - 4.
+Classify the Networks used for Multimedia and communication Applications. - 5.
+Investigate the various Multimedia Applications.